MTM1963/BooktopiaHub/README.md

 - 🫡Welcome to the BooktopiaHub project!🫡
 - 😉This is a web application that provides various features including authentication, registration, and CRUD (Create, Read, Update, Delete) operations😉
 - The project is built using the Hibernate and Spring frameworks, Spring Boot, which provide powerful tools for interacting with databases and developing robust web applications.
+- Also project is built using liquibase and docker.
 - With the BooktopiaHub, users can enjoy a simplified and user-friendly experience while managing book-store data and operations.

 ## Setup